-Once your application for admission is accepted, you must complete an Enrollment Form.
-A nonrefundable \$250 deposit is required at time of enrollment.
-Once enrolled, you are registered in the entire program and may withdraw at any time by providing written notice by emailing info@oakvalleycollege.org.
+Once your application for admission is accepted, you complete an Enrollment Form.
+A nonrefundable \$250 deposit is required.
+Your \$250 deposit is applied to your first semester tuition bill.
+Once enrolled, you are registered in the entire program and may withdraw at oakvalley.edu/withdraw.